abdollah110/SMHTT2017/RunAll.md

 # Step 3 (Adding SVFit)

-  here is the code: https://github.com/dykim1/SubmitSVFit
+  here is the code: https://github.com/tmitchel/SubmitSVFit.git

+  git checkout updateLT

+  [also comment a line in the destructor of the ]

   here is my code: /nfs_scratch/abdollah/SVFit/CMSSW_9_4_4/src